 Glaucoma is a type of progressive eye damage in which optic nerve cells are damaged by excess fluid pressure in the eyeball.
-It’s the second leading cause of blindness in Canada.
+It is one of the leading cause of blindness in Canada.
 Typically, glaucoma occurs gradually, and may not be noticed until it has progressed quite far.
 Vision loss from glaucoma cannot be reversed, so routine eye exams to prevent it are important.

 Glaucoma often runs in families.
 There are several types of the disease and each is caused by a different disease process that tends to affect different racial groups.
 Overall, people of African origin are more likely than Caucasians to get glaucoma.

 Other risk factors for developing glaucoma include being over 40 years old, having high intraocular pressure (IOP; pressure inside the eye), myopia (nearsightedness), diabetes, high blood pressure, and a history of an eye injury.

 The front of the eye is a D-shaped chamber in which the lens and iris (the coloured part) make up the straight wall, while the cornea (the surface of the eye) forms the curved wall.
 A gland behind the upper eyelid fills this chamber with a clear liquid (aqueous humour) that supplies the front of the eye with oxygen and nutrients and keeps it inflated.
 A steady supply of liquid is produced, and it drains out through a mesh of tiny holes behind the lower eyelid, called the trabecular meshwork.